fedarko/pyfastg/README.md

 ATC G
 ```

-is not valid since the inner space between the `C` and the `G`
+is not valid and will cause problems.
+This is because the inner space between
-would be considered part of the sequence.
+the `C` and the `G` would be considered part of the sequence.

 ### Details about the output NetworkX graph